Kings Point Cornhole Club

 How do I know which side of the board to stand on?

-The Score Pole also indicates your lane.
-The score pole has two small hats at the top.
-One hat is blue and the other is red.
+The score sign also indicates your lane.
+The score sign has a red score on one column and a blue score on the other column.
 Your bags are placed on the boards before you arrive.
-The red bags should be on the same side of the board as the red hat and the blue bags should be on the same side as the blue hat.
+The red bags should be on the same side of the board as the red scores and the blue bags should be on the same side as the blue scores.
 People may have practiced before play started so please make sure the bags were replaced correctly.
-You should stand on the side of the pole designated with your team color and use the bags of the same color.
+You should stand on the side of the pole designated with your team color as determined by your tag on the tag board under the canopy, and use the bags of the same color.

 How do I know who throws first?